-Where am I talking about?
 The Houses of Parliament (the ‘House of Commons’ and House of Lords’) sit inside the Palace of Westminster building, which itself sits alongside the River Thames in London.
 Its exterior having been photographed millions of times together with “Big Ben” on its northern flank.

 Well whether it be for an organised charity event like ours, via an invite from your MP, or on a “paid for” tour you arrive at the opposite end to Big Ben at the ‘Black Rod’s Garden entrance’ and then 20 yards further along enter the building itself.
 4-5 security guards welcome you as you proceed through one of two x-ray machines.
 All very procedural – just like an airport – but friendly nonetheless.
-On this occasion we headed diagionally across a courtyard towards The Cholmondeley Room and onto the terrace overlooking The River Thames.
+On this occasion we headed diagonally across a courtyard towards The Cholmondeley Room and onto the terrace overlooking The River Thames.
 You can also attend Parliament if you write to your MP.
-Check out these posts to find out more about attending Prime Minister’s Questions and separately visiting the top of Big Ben!
+Check out these posts to find out how you can watch being Prime Minister by attending Prime Minister’s Questions and separately visiting the top of Big Ben!

-On this romantically-lit terrace you are able to look straight down into the murky water of The Thames and then back over towards the London Eye which looms behind Westminster Bridge – a view not normally accessable by the public.
+On this romantically-lit terrace you are able to look straight down into the murky water of The Thames and then back over towards the London Eye which looms behind Westminster Bridge – a view not normally accessible by the public.
 Even though you’re right in the centre of London you feel safe and secure, protected by the river from all the hustle and bustle just minutes away.

 Next stop The House of Lords.
 This room has a grandiose interior with armorial bearings running beneath the side of the galleries and gets far less exposure in the media than the more televised ‘House of Commons’.
 You can’t simply “walk about” so our guide spoke to us just a few metres inside the entrance.
 The red benches are very striking.

 Back through the The Central Lobby you see The Members’ Lobby which is adjacent to the House of Commons.
 It’s not the biggest of areas and suffered bomb damage during WW2.
 Look up at the missing parts of the arch which was allowed to remain incomplete to serve as a reminder.
 The lobby also contains pigeon holes with the MPs’ names on.
 Remember the name of your MP before you get there.
 I forgot mine.
 The foreboding statue of Churchill has a worn left foot due to MPs rubbing it as they walk past.
-Also worth noticing is the “human” damage to one of the doors leading into the Commons Chamber, just beneath the grille due to the ‘Gentlemen Usher of the Black Rod’ knocking it with his rod over the years the traditional three times.
+Also worth noticing is the “human” damage to one of the doors leading into the Commons Chamber, just beneath the grille.
+This is caused by the ‘Gentlemen Usher of the Black Rod’ knocking it with his rod over the years the traditional three times.